< Back to Oral History project: Bartenders of New Orleans

 Miss Gertie, as she’s known to regulars, was a customer at the Mayfair Lounge for years before she and her husband bought the place in 1978.
-Five years later, Mr. Mayfield passed away, and Miss Gertie wasted no time putting herself behind the bar, mixing drinks and greeting customers.
+Five years later, Mr. Mayfield passed away, and Miss Gertie wasted no time setting herself up behind the bar, mixing drinks, and greeting customers.
 Once a neighborhood hangout for businessmen, Miss Gertie began catering to the younger college crowd to drum up more business.
 And cater to them she did.
-Some days you might find the seventy-five year-old Miss Gertie dancing with a student from Tulane, making speeches from behind the bar for someone’s birthday, or even enjoying a little taste of Jagermeister.
-Miss Gertie likes to have a good time.
-And while there aren’t a lot of fancy cocktails being handed across the bar here, this is certainly a place filled with history.
-The Mayfair Lounge is a portrait of what New Orleans bar culture was like when places like this catered to a male-only crowd and buzzers got you in the front door as early as seven in the morning.
+Some days you might find Miss Gertie dancing with a student from Tulane, making speeches from behind the bar for someone’s birthday, or even enjoying a little taste of Jägermeister.
+And while she isn’t handing fancy cocktails across the bar here, this is certainly a place filled with history.
+The Mayfair Lounge is a portrait of New Orleans bar culture when establishments catered to a male-only crowd and buzzers got you in the front door as early as seven in the morning.
 Today, everyone is welcome, and Miss Gertie will make sure you have a good time.